XieDavide/XieDavide/README.md

 ### Hi there 👋, I'm Xie Davide Chengrui!

 Hi!!!
-I'm Xie Davide Chengrui, nice to meet you!
+I'm Xie Davide Chengrui, nice to meet you!<br/>
-I'm:
+I'm:<br/>
--- a student 👨🏻‍💻
+-- a student 👨🏻‍💻<br/>
--- a maki chef 🍣
+-- a maki chef 🍣<br/>
--- a pianist 🎹
+-- a pianist 🎹<br/>
--- a christian ⛪︎ belonging to the Ministry of Repentance and Holiness (feel free to reach out if you get curious)
+-- a christian ⛪︎ belonging to the Ministry of Repentance and Holiness (feel free to reach out if you get curious)<br/>

 🏫 Studying Economics, Managemente and Computer Science @ Bocconi University 📟 Learning about Data Science